Bear vs Apple Notes (2026): Markdown Polish or Free Default?

 Privacy and Encryption

-Bear.
-TLS in transit, AES-256 at rest.
-Bear Pro adds end-to-end encrypted note bodies on a per-note basis (the user sets a passphrase; Bear cannot decrypt).
+Bear uses TLS in transit and AES-256 at rest.
+Bear Pro adds end-to-end encrypted note bodies on a per-note basis, where the user sets a passphrase that Bear cannot decrypt.
 Bear publishes its security and privacy policies on the bear-app.com site.

-Apple Notes.
-Standard iCloud sync uses Apple-managed keys.
+Apple Notes uses Apple-managed keys under standard iCloud sync.
 Users on Advanced Data Protection get end-to-end encryption that Apple cannot decrypt.
 Locked Notes use AES-256 with a per-note password.
 Apple states user content is not used to train Apple Intelligence.

-Atlas.
-TLS in transit, AES-256 at rest, vendor SOC 2 Type II in progress at the time of writing.
+Atlas uses TLS in transit and AES-256 at rest, with vendor SOC 2 Type II in progress at the time of writing.

 For per-note encryption with a passphrase, Bear is the strongest choice.
 For ecosystem-wide end-to-end encryption with one toggle, Apple Notes plus Advanced Data Protection wins.